Rabbid76/graphics-snippets/documentation/texture.md

 ### Rotation

-To rotate a texture, we must turn the orthonormalize x axis and y axis.
+To rotate a texture, we must turn the orthonormalized x axis and y axis.
 If we want to rotate the texture around its center (0.5, 0.5), the position of the texture must be corrected with the translation.

 ![texture roate](image/texture_rotate.png)